Home » Recipes » Main Dish Recipes » Beef » Perfect Prime Rib

 Prime rib (or rib roast) and ribeye steaks do come from the same cut of meat.
 The difference is in how they are cooked.
 A prime rib is usually cooked low and slow after an initial burst of heat to sear the outside.
 A ribeye steak is normally cooked very quickly on a hot grill or pan.

 Count the number of rib bones in the roast.
-You’ll want to purchase a roast with one rib bone for every two people you plan to serve.
+You’ll need one rib bone for every two people you plan to serve.
 For example, if you’re serving six people, purchase a prime rib with three bones.

 📖 Recipe